Five things to know about Jamal Adams’ contract extension with the Seahawks

 The guarantees and dead money hits virtually assure Adams will be on the roster through 2024.

 But as is typical, the contract’s dead money hits are front loaded and possible salary cap savings back loaded.
 In the final year of the deal, Adams’ $17.5 million salary is not guaranteed and would be fully saved against the cap if he were released with a dead money hit (meaning, money Seattle has to account for against the cap no matter what happens) of $7.1 million.
-That means that logically, the two sides will be back at the negotiating table following the 2024 season.
+That means that, logically, the two sides will be back at the negotiating table following the 2024 season.

 There are some incentives